We're giving you the chance to win back the value of your meal - every time you dine this month!

 dining room at amaya

 What: Vibrantly spiced small plates prepared in an open kitchen are the calling card of Amaya, which is owned by the same family as Chutney Mary and Veeraswamy.
-Vegetarian dishes such as tandoori broccoli are a highlight, as too classic Western ingredients given an Indian makeover; the tandoori foie gras is better than any version you’ll eat in a French restaurant.
+Vegetarian dishes such as tandoori broccoli are a highlight, as are classic Western ingredients given an Indian makeover; the tandoori foie gras is better than any version you’ll eat in a French restaurant.

 Where: Halkin Arcade, 19 Motcomb Street, SW1X 8JT